rh-mobb/rosa-workshop-content/rosa-content/300-app/deploy.md

 ![OpenShift Web Console - Build Logs](../assets/images/rosa-console-build-logs.png)

 ### Image Deployment
 After the image was built, the source-to-image process then deployed the application for us.
-In the quarkus properties file, we specified that a deployment should be created.
 You can view the deployment under *Workloads* -> *Deployments*, and then click on the Deployment name.
 ![OpenShift Web Console - Deployments](../assets/images/rosa-console-deployments.png)

 Explore around the deployment screen, check out the different tabs, look at the YAML that was created.